I’ve been continuously brewing kombucha for awhile and wanted to share my set up and method with you as it has been working well for me!

 Organic white sugar or organic cane sugar are most commonly used.
 You can find them at most grocery stores including Aldi or Costco.
 There is also a big selection available on Amazon.
 Organic cane juice crystals are also a good option.
 Avoid brown, raw or whole cane sugar as these tend to be hard on the SCOBY and often produce a yeasty brew.

 You’ll need a SCOBY to get started.
 If you can find a friend that brews, they should be able to give you a a baby SCOBY.
 You can also purchase one online.
-I can recommend this SCOBY seller on Etsy.
-They ship healthy SCOBYs with at least a cup of starter tea.
+I can recommend this SCOBY seller on Amazon.
+They ship healthy SCOBYs with one cup of starter tea.
 You don’t have to worry about the size of the SCOBY.
 It will grow to the size of your container as you brew.

 Plastic spigots can be ok.
 You want to make sure it is brew safe plastic and not coated with anything.
 The coatings will eventually leach out into your kombucha.